|Birth: ||Jun. 18, 1904|

 |Death: ||Jan.
 25, 1991|

 Edith owned a cat business for a number of years in the 1960's.
 Her Persian cats were well-known in cat circles and she owned a national quadruple grand champion, Sno-Pixie of Joy.
 That cat was pictured in the World Book Encyclopedia as an example of that breed of cat.
-She closed the business when she and grandpa moved to Florida.
+She closed the cattery when she and grandpa moved to Florida in 1971.

-She truly surprised us one day, about 1960, when my brother Bill got a trumpet.
-She picked it up and played a scale and a couple of hymns.
+She truly surprised us one day, about 1960, when my she picked up a trumpet and played a scale and a couple of hymns.
 It seems that she had played while young in the Worcester MA Salvation Army band where she met Grandpa, who played a baritone!
-She had many talents and I'm thankful she was my paternal grandmother.
+I enjoyed spending time with her at the ice cream parlor, staying at her home (as a child), for weeks or days at a time, visiting her with my family in her Florida home, or just talking things over at dinner after church.
+I was blessed to have her as one of my two loving grandmothers and so thankful that she was an important part of my life for almost 40 years.

 Glen Eden Memorial Park